WildernessLabs/docfx/guides/index.md

 # Welcome to the Meadow Guides

+Pardon our dust!
+Meadow is still an early beta project.
+Deployment is a bit tricky right now, and the docs are in progress, but things are getting better every day!

+Meadow OS issues can be filed at the Wilderness Labs [Meadow_Issues](https://github.com/WildernessLabs/Meadow_Issues) repo.

+Also, make sure to join the [Wilderness Labs Slack](http://slackinvite.wildernesslabs.co) to chat with us!

 ## Getting Started

 If you're just beginning, check out the [Getting Started](/guides/Getting_Started/index.html) walkthrough to get your development environment configured and deploy your first Meadow application: